nour95/katacoda/final-docker/step7.md

-## listen and see the changes directly
+## Listen and see the changes directly

 <!-- list on port 80 and update the things directly